Welcome to November!

 Here are some of my November intentions:

-I am determined to: make it through Election 2020; meet this next round of quarantine head on; and figure out a physically distant, emotionally complicated, family holiday on screen.
+I am determined to: make it through Election 2020; meet this next round of quarantine head on; and figure out a physically distant, emotionally uncomplicated, family holiday on screen.

 However you choose to word your own intentions for the month, stay determined to hang in there.